 14. What if NPU’s water does not return to the required level in three months?

-We are taking a number of steps to meet the EPA standards and will continue to provide notification to our customers as we continue to work on this important issue.
+While compliance was achieved in the quarter ending December 31, 2018, NPU will continue to take steps to consistently meet the EPA standards and continue to provide notification to our customers as we continue to work on this important issue.